knoxell/easyboxdns/readme.md

 # Issues

-If there are issues with the script open a issue.
-As long as I have access to the router, I might be able to help.import
+If you have any problems with the script, please open an issue.
+As long as I have access to the router, I might be able to help.

 # API

 I started to make the code reusable in python, see `easybox.py`, it's not much, but maybe some might be interessted or maybe I pick it up some day.
+I've started to make the code reusable as a python class (see `easybox.py`), it's not much, but someone might be interested.